Towards a Unified Theory of Light Spanners I: Fast (Yet Optimal) Constructions: Abstract

 \section{Abstract}

-Seminal works on {\em light} spanners over the years provide spanners with optimal {\em lightness} in various graph classes,\footnote{The {\em lightness} is a normalized notion of weight: a graph's lightness is the ratio of its weight to the MST weight.} such as in general graphs~\cite{CW16}, Euclidean spanners \cite{das1994fast} and minor-free graphs~\cite{BLW17}.
-Three shortcomings of previous works on light spanners are: (1) The techniques are ad hoc per graph class, and thus can't be applied broadly.
-(2) The runtimes of these constructions are almost always sub-optimal, and usually far from optimal.
-(3) These constructions are optimal in the standard and crude sense, but not in a refined sense that takes into account a wider range of involved parameters.

-This work aims at addressing these shortcomings by presenting a {\em unified framework} of light spanners in a variety of graph classes.
+We present a {\em unified framework} for constructing light spanners in a variety of graph classes.
 Informally, the framework boils down to a {\em transformation} from sparse spanners to light spanners; since the state-of-the-art for sparse spanners is much more advanced than that for light spanners, such a transformation is powerful.
-Our framework is developed in two papers. {\bf The current paper is the first of the two --- \bf it lays the {\em basis of the unified framework} and then applies it to design {\em fast} constructions with {\em optimal lightness}} for several graph classes.
-Our new constructions are significantly faster than the state-of-the-art {\em for every examined graph class}; our runtimes are near-linear and usually optimal.
+Our framework is developed in two papers.
+The current paper is the first of the two --- it lays the {\em basis of the unified framework} and then applies it to design {\em fast} constructions with {\em optimal lightness} for several graph classes.
+Our new constructions are significantly faster than the state-of-the-art for every graph class studied in this paper; the running times of our constructions are near-linear and usually optimal.

-Among various applications and implications of our framework, we highlight here the following (for simplicity assume $\eps> 0$ is fixed): \begin{itemize} \item In \emph{low-dimensional Euclidean spaces}, we present an $O(n\log n)$-time construction of $(1+\eps)$-spanners with lightness and degree both bounded by constants in the {\em algebraic computation tree (ACT)} (or {\em real-RAM}) model, which is the basic model used in Computational Geometry.
-The previous state-of-the-art runtime in this model for constant lightness (even for unbounded degree) was $O(n \log^2 n / \log\log n)$, whereas $O(n \log n)$-time spanner constructions with constant degree (and $O(n)$ edges) are known for years.
-Our construction is optimal with respect to all the involved quality measures --- runtime, lightness and degree --- and it resolves a major problem in the area of geometric spanners, which was open for three decades (cf.\ \cite{CDNS92,ADMSS95,GLN02,NS07}).
+Among various applications and implications of our framework, we highlight here the following (for simplicity assume $\eps> 0$ is fixed): \begin{itemize} \item In \emph{low-dimensional Euclidean spaces}, we present a construction of $(1+\eps)$-spanners for $n$-point sets with lightness and degree both bounded by constants, running in $O(n\log n)$ time in the {\em algebraic computation tree (ACT)} (or {\em real-RAM}) model, which is the basic model used in Computational Geometry.
+Our construction is optimal with respect to all the involved quality measures --- running time, lightness, and degree --- and it resolves a major problem in the area of geometric spanners, which was open for three decades.